http://localhost:3000/pipelines

 can run at most 1 concurrent execution.block_uuid_2

-can run up to 5 concurrent executions.Limitations
+can run up to 5 concurrent executions.run_pipeline_in_one_process

 is set to true